 - A relevant non-NLP qualification at RQF level 3 or above.

-- NLP certification from a recognised NLP training organisation (IBNLP, SNLP, ABNLP, ANLP, IPANLP, INLPTA or similar) at Practitioner level or above.
+- NLP certification from a recognised NLP training organisation (IBNLP, SNLP, ABNLP, ANLP, IPANLP, INLPTA, IANLP or similar, transitioning to the NLP Global Body by 2030) at Practitioner level or above.

 - Ongoing relevant CPD.